 Samsonite is a luxury luggage brand with high prices to match.
 Customers we surveyed were really pleased with their durability, and their large suitcases were the easiest among the brands we surveyed to wheel across different surfaces.

 Discounts are rare, and its iconic aluminium luggage is very expensive.
-But we've managed to find some discounts on the average price of some products.
-These are for around 25% off at Fenwick, and there are reductions on a couple of styles at Frasers and Sports Direct.
+But we've managed to find discounts on the average price on some of its products, like at Frasers and Sports Direct.
+At Amazon, select products are listed for around 20% to 30% off, and choosing a bundle can reduce the overall cost if you're after more than one product.

 Survey customer scores: suitcases: 75%; cabin bags: 83%.